CSbyGB/pentips/ethical-hacking-general-methodology/scanenum.md

 - For this error we can try this `ssh 10.0.2.4 -oKexAlgorithms=+diffie-hellman-group1-sha1 -oHostKeyAlgorithms=+ssh-rsa `
 ![image](https://user-images.githubusercontent.com/96747355/175834033-1c9a18f8-bb6f-4961-bbc1-3550da4dba45.png)
 - Finally for this error we can use this and will try to connect `ssh 10.0.2.4 -oKexAlgorithms=+diffie-hellman-group1-sha1 -oHostKeyAlgorithms=+ssh-rsa -c aes128-cbc`

+## FTP

+- Check if anonymous FTP is enabled, if so check if you can downloads files.
+If so you can RCE.
+Check out [Hackthebox Devel's writeup](../writeups/HTB-Devel.md) to have an example of this

+- If you do not have write access you could still find interesting and useful files like passwords or else.

 ## Research